-- (1) Function Switch -- ON. - (2) Reply-Code Selector Switches -- SELECT 7700 operating code for 1 minute, then select 7600 operating code for 15 minutes and then repeat this procedure for remainder of flight. - (3) ID Switch -- DEPRESS to effect immediate identification of aircraft on ground controller's display. - (4) DIM Control -- ADJUST light brilliance of reply lamp.
+- (1) Function Switch -- ON. - (2) Reply-Code Selector Knobs -- SELECT 7700 operating code for 1 minute; then SELECT 7600 operating code for 15 minutes and then REPEAT this procedure at same intervals for remainder of flight. - (3) ID Switch -- DEPRESS then RELEASE at intervals to effect immediate identification of aircraft on ground controller's display.

-BEFORE TAKEOFF AND WHILE TAXIING:
+BEFORE TAKEOFF: